Are There Men on the Moon?: Discovery

 The essay came into the public eye after a 2017 article by the astrophysicist Mario Livio in the comment section of Nature, which claimed that the essay had been "newly unearthed".
 In the article titled "Winston Churchill's Essay on Alien Life Found", Livio explains that Timothy Riley, the director of the National Churchill Museum, handed him the 1950s draft of the essay in 2016 for analysis.
 The 1950s version of the essay is introduced as having "never been published or subjected to scientific or academic scrutiny."
 In his in-depth analysis of the manuscript Livio argues that "Churchill reasoned like a scientist about the likelihood of extraterrestrials".

-The article in Nature quickly gained considerable popular attention: It was, inter alia, discussed by BBC News, The New York Times, The Washington Post, The Guardian and NPR.
+The article in Nature quickly gained considerable popular attention: It was discussed by BBC News, The New York Times, The Washington Post, The Guardian and NPR, among others.

 Shortly after the article's publication in Nature, scepticism emerged concerning the essay's prior publication.
 Richard M. Langworth considered it likely that it was an unpublished variant of the version published on 8 March 1942 in Sunday Dispatch.
 Nature published a clarification on 6 April 2017 explaining that "part of that draft" had indeed been published as "Are There Men on the Moon?"